chaosleaguewiki/chaosleaguewiki.github.io/docs/changelog/index.md

 ---
 template: changelog.html

-description: Past and current changes to the Chaos League Game
+description: Past and current changes to the Chaos League Game.
 ---

 # Changelog